You are at http://www.chephrenrepairs.com/bios_battery.html

 .

-We now offer a Service we can supply which is a Computer Pre purchase Service.
-You tell us a bit about what sort of computer tasks you have and we recommend what to buy and what is less attractive to buy in a concise written report with reasons.
+We now offer a Service we can supply which is a Computer Pre purchase Service, you tell us a bit about what sort of computer tasks you have and we recommend what to buy and what id less attractive to buy in a concise written report with reasons.